azorfus/azorfus.github.io/projects.md

 ---

 # TimeLess (UnderDev)
 A small custom debugger that I'm writing for linux in C. Uses [udis86](https://github.com/vmt/udis86) for the dissassembler.
 The goal is to make a very light weight debugger that lets me solve my reverse engineering and binexp challenges, It includes a graph view for disassembly and provides execution flow paths.
-A distant feature but the most important one: Reverse Debugging.
+The feature that'll be added last but the most important: Reverse Debugging.
 [Repository for TimeLess.](https://github.com/azorfus/TimeLess)

 \
 # Zerl (UnderDev)